survivejs/react-book/manuscript/06_react_and_flux.md

 ### Gluing It All Together

 Gluing this all together is a little complicated as there are multiple concerns to take care of.
 Dealing with Actions is going to be easy.
 For instance to create a Note, we would need to trigger `NoteActions.create({id: id, task: 'New task'})`.
 This would cause the associated Store to change according to the logic.

-Connecting the Store to our View is more interesting.
-I will show you multiple ways to achieve this so you understand the API in more detail.
-You'll likely end up using the shortcut discussed last but it's a nice idea to understand what it does internally.
+Because Store changes so do all the components listening to it.

+There are multiple ways to connect the Store to our View.
 Our `NoteStore` provides two methods in particular that are going to be useful.
 These are `NoteStore.listen` and `NoteStore.unlisten`.
+They will allow us to keep track of the state and synchronize it with out components.

 As you might remember from earlier chapters React provides a set of lifecycle hooks.
-We can connect `NoteStore` with our View using `componentDidMount` and `componentWillUnmount`.
+We can connect `NoteStore` with our View using `listen/unlisten` at `componentDidMount` and `componentWillUnmount`.
 Doing it this way makes sure we don't have weird references hanging around if/when components get created and removed.

-As doing all of the needed changes piecewise wouldn't be nice I have included whole `App` View below.
+Performing all of the needed changes piecewise wouldn't be nice I have included whole `App` View below.
 Take note how we use `NoteActions` and `NoteStore` in particular.
-We synchronize the app state based on `NoteStore` state.
 As we alter `NoteStore`, this leads to a cascade that causes our `App` state update through `setState`.
 This in turn will trigger component `render`.

 I have included a complete version of `App` below as this is going to require multiple changes as described above.